stevearc/overseer.nvim/doc/components.md

 ### Task result

-A note on the Task result table.
-There is technically no schema for it, as the only things that interact with it are components and actions.
+A note on the Task result table: there is technically no schema for it, as the only things that interact with it are components and actions.
 However, there are a couple of built-in uses for specific keys of the table:

 **diagnostics**: This key is used for diagnostics.
-It should be a list of quickfix items (see `:help setqflist`)
+It should be a list of quickfix items (see `:help setqflist`) \
+**error**: This key will be set when there is an internal overseer error when running the task